 hard limit An absolute limit that cannot be exceeded.
-If a hard limit is exceeded, all further allocations on any of the Storage Checkpoints fail, but existing Storage Checkpoints are preserved. soft limit Must be lower than the hard limit.
+If a hard limit is exceeded, all further allocations on any of the Storage soft limit Must be lower than the hard limit.
 If a soft limit is exceeded, no new Storage Checkpoints can be created.
 The number of blocks used must return below the soft limit before more Storage Checkpoints can be created.
 An alert and console message are generated.